What is an NFT domain?

 Non-fungible token domains are blockchain domains, i.e., domains based on blockchain technology.
 Unlike Web2.0 websites, the data of these domains and websites linked to them are stored in a decentralised manner.
 Anyone can register a new NFT domain name, but addresses ending with .crypto or .nft tend to carry a higher price tag.

 To understand how NFT domains work, it’s important to understand what a non-fungible token or NFT is.
-NFT is a unique, digitally protected object.
-NFTs are widely used for digital artworks.
+An NFT is a unique, digitally protected object and is widely used for digital artworks.
 If an artist creates an NFT for a GIF or a video, for example, they can then sell it, including associated rights that are individually defined.
 In many cases, an NFT is therefore a kind of title deed for digital objects.

 The same technology is used for an NFT domain.
 The blockchain contains information about the owner of the domain as well as the content of a website or domain.
 The NFT domain is stored in a wallet, just like cryptocurrencies or NFTs.
-This means you’re independent of the actual Internet and any third-party providers.
+For this reason, NFT domains are often referred to as crypto domains.
+They are independent of the actual internet and any third-party providers.
 NFT domains are also used to facilitate cryptocurrency trading.

 There are several providers that specialise in NFT domains.
 A few examples of available domain extensions are:

 Unlike domain endings (top level domains), which are officially released by ICANN, NFT domain endings are released and managed by the respective providers.
 These can be various players of the Web3, such as Unstoppable Domains which specialises in NFT domains.